 I spent Tuesday night and very early Wednesday morning depressed but, even more, worried about how to get through the day.
 First, I was dreading telling our daughters the election results.
 I sobbed talking with each of them.
-(On the plus side, the 9 year old is young enough to be disappointed and frustrated but not fully aware of possible ramifications and the 13 year old is immediately move to actions on behalf of those with less privilege.)
+(On the plus side, the 9 year old is young enough to be disappointed and frustrated but not fully aware of possible ramifications and the 13 year old is immediately moved to actions on behalf of those with less privilege.)

 School was also a concern for me.
 My 3rd graders had already been sharing concerns about Trump being elected because of his language about immigrants and people of color (my students all fit into at least one of those groups).
 I wanted to be open to their needs but not to add any stress if they weren’t feeling any.
 I had lesson plans that had been written prior to election day that we could use.
 I also began thinking about books to read, ideas for writing, and thoughts on how to allow my students to process their feelings and thoughts.